Story: Large forest birds

 In the course of their evolution, some of these birds lost one of the most bird-like characteristics – the ability to fly.
 Of the larger forest birds discussed here, only kererū and kākā are able to fly long distances.

 Others have semi-functional wings.
-Kōkako use theirs like a hang glider for controlled glides.
+Kōkako rarely use their wings to gain altitude, typically gliding to the next tree.
 Kākāpō occasionally use their small wings like a parachute, to slow a free fall from low trees and bluffs.

 Loss of flight is thought to be an adaptation to certain conditions as these birds were evolving: